 By resolution, the Board of Selectmen appointed the Capital Program Priority Advisory Committee (CPPAC) to oversee and report to the Selectmen on major capital projects.
 The Committee consists of two members each of the Boards of Selectmen, Finance, and Education.
 The Town Treasurer is the seventh member of the Committee.
 Once CPPAC proposes a major capital program, it is brought to the Selectmen for review and approval.
 This Committee approved various projects for the Board of Selectmen to consider in Fiscal Year 2018-19.
 The town approved three major projects on June 4, 2019 for a total cost of \$25,031,000.
 The net cost after grants is expected to be \$10,453,462.
 The projects included the planning, design, construction, reconstruction, repair and resurfacing of various bridges located on Moosehorn Road, Simsbury Road, Donahue Road, Griffin Road, and Hungary Road; various school capital improvement projects including the planning, design, construction, reconstruction and repair of the science, career and technology education spaces, performing arts facilities, library-media center, kitchen facilities, athletic fields and infrastructure and systems located in schools; and a solar project which includes the installation of a ground mounted solar photovoltaic system located adjacent to the Wells Road Intermediate School.
+However, the solar project was eliminated in Fiscal Year 2020 due to increase in unanticipated cost and significant decrease in revenue projection.
 In anticipation of bonding for the approved projects, the Town will have Standards and Poor Rating Agency review its financial status.
 The Town should maintain its AA+ rating.